Chain-Link/Chain-Link/Rule Specification.md

 3. The first parameter SHALL be the string containing the Rule Name

-4. The second parameter SHALL be a key value array of parameters.
+4. The second parameter SHALL be a key value array of parameters, and MAY be a multi-demensional array (see 4.C).

   A. The first key value pair SHALL be the Rules expected value.